nex3/fromsoftware-rs/CONTRIBUTING.md

 ## Projects goals

 Fromsoftware-rs aims to be a sane bindings library for various FromSoftware games.
-The project's goal is to thoroughly describe the game's binaries such that the community can interact with the engine as well as gameplay aspects while avoiding the tedium of having to reverse-engineer the binaries for themselves.
+The project's goal is to thoroughly describe the game's binaries such that the community can interact with the engine as well as gameplay aspects while avoiding the tedium of having to reverse-engineer binaries and reimplement common functionality.

 ## Submitting pull requests

-When submitting pull requests you are expected to fix any clippy lints, code style lints, and any feedback from the projects maintainers.
+When submitting pull requests you are expected to run `cargo fmt`, fix any clippy lints, and resolve any feedback from the projects maintainers.
 Review times will vary especially when you are PRing new game structures since these need to be verified.
 To make review easier in these situations, please include a list of relevant RVAs and tell us what game version the RVA is for.